HLS Event Scheduling Update

 Space on the Harvard Law School campus is in high demand and availability can be limited.
 In order to ensure that all HLS event sponsors have an equitable dispensation of space, please reserve space that match your event’s size, dates, and times as closely as possible when booking an event.

-Full service reservations and service orders must be booked a minimum of 72 business hours in advance of the event time (2 weeks for larger conferences or events booked in the Milstein Conference Center).
+Full service reservations requiring service orders (catering, audio-visual, etc) must be booked a minimum of 96 business hours in advance of the event time (2 weeks for larger conferences or events booked in the Milstein Conference Center).
 Depending on staffing and complexity, requests after these windows may not be accommodated.

 Booked event times should match the start and end time of your event (not including any load-in/out times) and spaces cannot be used outside of the event times provided on your EMS confirmation.
 All services (including setup by custodial, a/v, catering, HVAC), are arranged based off the actual event start and end times booked in the EMS WebApp.
 Any HLS calendar publicity is also based on the event start and end times.